cmg2146/webauthn-test-api/README.md

   * The connection string to the Azure SQL database
 * AZURE_KEY_VAULT_ID (Production Only)
   * The Azure Key vault identifier.
 Key Vault encrpyts data protection keys at rest.
-* AUTH_COOKIE_NAME
-  * The name of the cookie used by the API to authenticate users

 ### Client/UI
 The following environment variables must be configured, at build time, for proper operation: